kacperpasnik/RGB-of-pixel/README.md

 # RGB-of-pixel
-Program that shows in console value of the RGB color of the pixel where your mouse is at
+Program that shows in console value of the RGB color of the pixel where your mouse is at.
+Made in CodeBlocks using winAPI librays